Free Things to Do in Orlando

 Wander Around the Zora Neale Hurston National Museum of Fine Arts

 If your kids love art, they’ll love the Zora Neale Hurston National Museum of Fine Arts!
-But, if they don’t, that doesn’t mean you should skip this free thing to do in Orlando.

 Visit the Sands Space History Center

 The Sands Space History Center is about an hour from Orlando.
 It is located just outside the Cape Canaveral Space Force Station.
+We have an entire list of things to do in Cape Canaveral Florida (many are free) so check them out if you’ll be making the drive.

 Check Out the Ducks at The Peabody Hotel